machaao/chatgpt-faq/README.md

-# GPT-FAQ Chatbot
+# ChatGPT powered FAQ Chatbot
-A custom AI chatbot that can answer any query based on the information provided in your external data source
+Build your own ChatGPT powered faq / knowledge base chatbot that can infer and answer queries based on the information provided via an external data source
 ## Requirements for running it locally on laptop ##

 * Windows / Mac / Linux with Git installed
 * Python 3.8+
 * MessengerX.io API Token - FREE for Indie Developers